masasin/spirit_dev/README.md

 In order to run the system:

+* [ ] Make sure the targets are in the correct position.
 * [ ] Set up the hardware.
   * [ ] Connect the mocap cameras to the mocap router via ethernet.
   * [ ] Connect the mocap PC to the mocap router via ethernet.